Aquafina-water-bottle/jpmn-manager/README.md

 JPMN Manager is a simple Anki add-on that manages [**jp-mining-note**](https://github.com/Aquafina-water-bottle/jp-mining-note/).
-This provides an easy way to instal and update the note, as well as various a few quality of life utilities for using the note and transferring between notes.
+This provides an easy way to install and update the note, as well as various a few quality of life utilities for using the note and transferring between notes.